varnishcache/varnish-cache/doc/sphinx/users-guide/run_security.rst

 	-T 192.168.1.1:34
 	-T '[fe80::1]:8082'

-The default is '-T localhost:0' which will pick a random port number, which varnishadm(8) can learn in the shared memory.
+The default is ``-T localhost:0`` which will pick a random port number, which `varnishadm(8)` can learn in the shared memory.

+..
+XXX:Me no understand sentence above, (8)? and learn in the shared memory?
+Stored and retrieved by varnishadm from th e shared memory? benc

 By using a "localhost" address, you restrict CLI access to the local machine.

-You can also bind the CLI port to an IP number reachable across the net, and let other computers connect directly.
+You can also bind the CLI port to an IP number reachable across the net, and let other machines connect directly.

 This gives you no secrecy, ie, the CLI commands will go across the network as ASCII text with no encryption, but